Image of Elise Edson

 Ukraine, Respondent in an SCC arbitration in Stockholm brought by VEB.RF, the Russian State Development Agency.
 The dispute relates to sanctions and other measures allegedly targeting Russian banks in Ukraine after 2014.
 The claims are brought under the Ukraine-Russia bilateral investment treaty.

 Ukraine, Respondent in an ICSID arbitration initiated by Emergofin B.V. and Velbay Holdings Ltd. under the Netherlands-Ukraine bilateral investment treaty (ICSID Case No. ARB/16/35).
-The dispute relates to measures allegedly targeting an aluminium and alumina production company, including in respect of electricity pricing and Ukraine’s transition to a liberalised electricity market, and sanctions issued against the Claimants and their ultimate Russian owner.
+The dispute relates to measures allegedly targeting an aluminum and alumina production company, including in respect of electricity pricing and Ukraine’s transition to a liberalised electricity market, and sanctions issued against the Claimants and their ultimate Russian owner.

 A Turkish industrial company regarding the application to the company’s worldwide operations of EU sanctions imposed in the context of Russia’s invasion of Ukraine.